The Sky Is Falling

 “The sky isn’t falling!”

---Cocky Locky, Chicken Little, 1943
+- Cocky Locky, Chicken Little, 1943

 The Sky Is NOT Falling